 Although BPMN 1.1 comprehensively addressed process modeling notations, it was substantially missing to address an interchange format (for diagram exchange).
 This resulted in implementation vendors adopting different standards (BPEL, XPDL, or JBPM’s JPDL) to store BPMN process models leading to not only a loss of portability across tools but also making it difficult to communicate across the various stakeholders.

-- Flow Objects: represent the core elemets of the business process diagram.
+- Flow Objects: represent the core elements of the business process diagram.

-- Connecting Objects: are used to connect the BPMN core objects
+- Connecting Objects: which you use to connect the BPMN 2.0 core objects

 - Swimlanes: are mechanism to organize activities and responsibilities on a process diagram.